 The Photographer's Eye: Composition and Design for Better Digital Photos

 If you're getting started in photography then The Photographer's Eye will give you a comprehensive look into composition with graphics and photograps explaining each concept.

 Freeman is a prolific publisher of books on photography but it allows him to cover concepts in more depth.
-Other recommended books from his biography are 50 Paths to Creative Photography, The Photographer's Mind, Capturing Light, Capturing the Moment and Black & White Photography (coming soon).
+Other recommended books from his biography are 50 Paths to Creative Photography, The Photographer's Mind, Capturing Light and Capturing the Moment.

 The Mind's Eye: Writings on Photography and Photographers